deokudev/speedetail-homepage/src/app/reference/use-behind-web-proxy/page.md

     description: Work behind a corporate or local web proxy
 ---

-If you are working behind a company proxy or you have a local proxy running, it's necessary to tell Inkdrop to go through it.
+If you are working behind a company proxy or you have a local proxy running, it's necessary to tell Speedetail to go through it.
 Here is a quick tip for those dealing with a proxy.

 You can configure the web proxy settings by editing `config.json`.
 This config file is in following directory:

-- on macOS: `~/Library/Application Support/inkdrop/config.json`
+- on macOS: `~/Library/Application Support/speedetail/config.json`
-- on Windows: `%APPDATA%\inkdrop\config.json`
+- on Windows: `%APPDATA%\speedetail\config.json`
-- on Linux: `~/.config/inkdrop/config.json`
+- on Linux: `~/.config/speedetail/config.json`

-Quit Inkdrop before you edit it.
+Quit Speedetail before you edit it.

 ```js
 {